hellonarrativ/api-docs/docs/tagmerchant.rst

      - string
      - Optional.
 The `Google category`_ of the product.

+   * - product_brand
+     - string
+     - Optional.
+The brand of the product.

    * - product_price
      - float
      - Required.
-The price of the product
+The price of the product.

    * - product_quantity
      - integer